5 Association Analysis: Basic Concepts

 ## [23] "type=mollusc.et.al"

-Compare with the original features (column names) from Zoo
+Compare this to the original features (column names) from Zoo.

 colnames(Zoo)